-Our specialist Northampton lettings department, located in our newly refurbished branch on Kingsley Park Terrace, offers ease of access for landlords and tenants alike.
+In 2020 our specialist Northampton lettings department, re-located to our newly refurbished branch on Kingsley Park Terrace, and offers ease of access for landlords and tenants alike.
 Our comprehensive property management service provides complete peace of mind and is delivered by our experienced team of letting agents.
 Whether you have an extensive portfolio, a single investment property or just need to let your home temporarily.

 We are members of the Association of Residential Letting Agents (ARLA), Tenancy Dispute Service (TDS) and the Property Ombudsman (TPO).
 In addition, links with our estate agency branches can facilitate the offering of properties purchased by investment buyers to potential tenants within the minimum period of time.

 Northampton is a large market town 67 miles northwest of London.
 The UK’s 3rd largest town without official city status, there is plenty to offer from Northampton.